binford2k/binford2k.com/_posts/2019-11-12-deferred-functions.md

 ```

-There's no way to tell what code or logic was used to generate this, and there's no way to make conditional decisions based on this other than anything built into the resource type itself.
-Functions that run during compilation don't show up in the catalog at all!
+There's no way to tell what code or logic was used to generate this, and there's no way to make conditional decisions based on this resource other than just standard resource relationships.
+For example, you cannot run an `exec` command to perform some kind of initialization process if a `service` resource fails to start properly.
+Functions that ran during compilation don't show up in the catalog at all!

 People often want to use `exec` resources to generate values or for conditional logic.
 But as you can see here, they're just another resource with parameters that describe their desired state.
-The results aren't known at compile time, so they cannot be used for logic.
+The results aren't known at compile time, so they cannot be used in conditional statements in your Puppet code.

 ``` json